-Designing a concept app for dating in Ghana where users can find prospective dates online
+Designing a concept mobile app for dating in Ghana where users can find and get matched with dates online

-So why aren’t there a lot of dating apps or platforms specifically for Ghana?
-Well, there are apps like Tinder and Bumble where anyone can sign up but it can sometimes be a ghost town and more often than not, there can be some “suspicious” characters on these apps especially in Ghana.
+Apps like Tinder and Bumble are available but it can sometimes be a ghost town and more often than not, there can be some “suspicious” characters on these apps.

 So I set off on a design challenge to try and design a dating app specifically for Ghana.